Central of Georgia Railway: Passenger operations

 The famous passenger train, the Nancy Hanks II (1947–1971), ran from Atlanta to Savannah, via Macon.
 It had the two added on the end to distinguish it from a short-lived train the Central sal in the 1890s.
 Another notable train was the Man o' War (1947–1970), a Columbus – Atlanta route, via Newnan.
 Both of these trains were named after prize-winning racehorses.
 When Amtrak took control of the Southern Railway's passenger service in 1971, The Southern decided to discontinue the "Nancy Hanks II" but continue operating the "Crescent Limited" until 1977.

 Into the mid-1950s, the CofG, with the Alabama & Saint Andrews Bay Railroad, operated passenger trains headed for the Gulf Coast resort city Panama City, Florida.

 Long distance inter-state trains operated on Central of Georgia tracks as part of their itineraries:

 City of Miami (Chicago-Miami), Southland (Chicago & Cincinnati to St. Petersburg), Flamingo (Cincinnati-Jacksonville) and Seminole (Chicago-Jacksonville).

 Well into the 1960s, CofG trains remained segregated, long after most Southern railroads abolished racial bars following a desegregation order by the Interstate Commerce Commission.

 In recent years

 Today the Central of Georgia exists only as a paper railroad within the Norfolk Southern Railway group.
-42 mi of the CofG's former mainline are currently leased by the Chattooga and Chickamauga Railway from the State of Georgia.
+The Chattooga and Chickamauga Railway leases 42 mi of the CofG's former mainline from the State of Georgia.
 On April 5, 2012, Norfolk Southern unveiled NS 8101, a GE ES44AC painted in the scheme found on Central of Georgia's diesel locomotives.
 It was the fourth of 20 units that NS painted in the colors of their predecessors.